 - Too threatened by new VPs and leaders.
 This makes perfect sense in BigCos, but in start-ups, if a VP/Director/Manager is too threatened by a new hire / new role, something isn’t going to work out here.

-- A “player”.
-If they talk too much about how amazing it was to work at DropBox, how terrific Stewart Butterfield was to work for … well that’s great.
+- Too much of a “player”.
+If they talk too much about how amazing it was to work at Slack or DropBox, how terrific Stewart Butterfield was to work for … well, that’s great.
 But that’s a derivative effect.
 Not the game itself.
+Or if they spend way too much time on their own podcast, and never quite get the one for the company done.
+Etc. etc.

 - Can’t hire anyone great in first 30–60 days.
 All great managers can.